 At the time of this writing, it is International Dark Sky Week for 2016.

-Fortuitously, The Former Wife and I went to New Mexico this past weekend and enjoyed some truly dark sky.
+Fortuitously, a past partner and I went to New Mexico this past weekend and enjoyed some truly dark sky.

 Looking up, seeing the Milky Way and hearing nothing but the sounds of nature is a sure sign that if you are not in a Wilderness Area, you are for sure in a wild area.
 These two areas do not always coincide.